Never Miss a Chance to Do the Most Good

 The Current Center of Hope

 “The Salvation Army has been discussing this issue and our response for decades.
 Now is the time for action.
-We were correct then and are correct now that our services will continue to be needed and expanded.”
+We were correct then and are correct now that our services will continue to be needed.”

 – Captain Mark Van Meter, Commanding Officer